Jack Catterall

 Jack Catterall (born 1 July 1993) is an English professional boxer.
-He challenged for the undisputed light-welterweight title in 2022.
+He has held the World Boxing Association (WBA) welterweight title (Regular version) since May 2026.
 At regional level, he has held multiple light-welterweight championships, including the British title from 2017 to 2018.

 Early life

 Jack Catterall was born on 1 July 1993 in Chorley, Lancashire.
 One of nine children in the household, Catterall took part in judo and wrestling before finding his way into boxing at the age of 10.
 Before getting into boxing full time, he took a college course in public services and worked a job laying tarmac to fund his gym sessions.

 Amateur career

 Catterall boxed out of Chorley ABC from the age of 10 and compiled an amateur record of 48–18, during a career in which he won a CYP (Clubs for Young People) National title and placed second in the ABAE Junior Championships.